boswe23/Hacker.GitHub.io/README.md

 # boswe23repo.github.io
-This repo is made from me , to people who want more tweaks for iOS 13 jailbroken devices.
+This repo is made from me , to people who want more tweaks for iOS 13 to upcoming ios 14 jailbroken devices.
 This repo is made just for cydia and I will let you guys know if I have open source help from other friendly developers that I can trust to have to work with me.

 Cydia is a software distribution platform, similar to the iTunes App Store.
 You can download so-called “tweaks” which serve to extend your iPad, iPhone or iPod touch on a functional level.
 Furthermore, you can install all sorts of icon themes, wallpapers, ringtones and specialized Cydia apps.